padogrid/catalog-bundles/all-catalog.md

 ---

-# :books: Hazelcast IMDG Bundle Catalog - Use Cases :books:
+# :books: Hazelcast IMDG Bundle Catalog :books:

 The online bundles can be installed by executing the `install_bundle` commands as shown below.
 To view use case details for each bundle, click on their image.

-*The bundles listed below are sorted by bundle names, and as such, the order of bundles may change as new bundles are introduced.*
+*The bundles listed below are sorted by bundle names, and as such the order of bundles may change as new bundles are introduced.*

 ---
 ## [1.
 Bundle: dbsched](https://github.com/padogrid/bundle-hazelcast-3-app-pado_dbsched-perf_test_dbsched-cluster-dbsched)